© Fotos & Words by Steve Drury

 of music is cauterised by the shameless pretty "Laughter", a gentle wandering strum of acoustics and soothing vocals with a demented ending.

-Proving that they've grasped more than an inspirational nettle, the recurrent throb finds their trousers igniting during the quite punctillious rawk of the title track, the urgent prodding of "Career", which reminded me uncomfortably of early Killing Joke and the attractive, though slightly over-wrought black sheep, "Glorious Days", which could have brought a lump to Mario Lanza's trousers.
+Proving that they've grasped more than an inspirational nettle, the recurrent throb finds their trousers igniting during the quite punctilious rawk of the title track, the urgent prodding of ‘Career’, which reminded me uncomfortably of early Killing Joke and the attractive, though slightly over-wrought black sheep, ‘Glorious Days’, which could have brought a lump to Mario Lanza's trousers.